 Let's continue our journey of understanding ageing!
 This blog talks about the processes behind ageing and the visible signs of ageing and our general advice for your skin.

-Kindly visit [Part 1] of this blog to learn more the reason you need to understand about ageing and the causes of it.
+Kindly visit [Part 1] of this blog to understand more about skin ageing and the direct causes of it.

 The consequences of these processes or the end result, and what we actually see, are outlined below:

 Initial signs – Epidermis (top layer of skin) is generally affected.

 Advanced signs – Dermis and Hypodermis (middle and bottom layers of skin) are generally affected.

 So now that we are equipped with the knowledge of how, why, and when the skin ages both naturally and prematurely, let’s take a look at what we can do to look after our skin as best as we possibly can…

 YOUR DAILY SKINCARE REGIME SHOULD BE AS FOLLOWS:

 KEY NOTEWORTHY INGREDIENTS TO LOOK FOR: